top of page

 Deadline: TBD

-Be Your Own Boss is a paid internship that gives interns the opportunity to explore the startup ecosystem, network with professional entrepreneurs, and build community with peers from all different backgrounds—all while working to create and pitch intern’s own business ideas.
+Through this paid internship program, students dive into the startup ecosystem, connect with seasoned entrepreneurs, and build community with peers from diverse backgrounds—all while developing and pitching their own business ideas.

 Location: Boston, Massachusetts